Earn While You Learn

 Considering a career in the social care sector?
 Working with children, people with a disability or caring for the elderly is an essential service industry requiring people who are skilled, qualified, experienced and always willing to learn and grow.

-Hessel GTO allows you to gain accredited qualifications and work in the industry as a trainee gaining invaluable experience and insight and being paid as you learn.
+Hessel GTO allows you to gain nationally recognised qualifications and work in the industry as a trainee gaining invaluable experience and insight and being paid as you learn.

 How will your recruiting process work?

 From the first enquiry with Hessel GTO, you will be assigned a Field Officer who will assist you at every step.
 Your Field Officer will match you to a suitable organisation for your learn-on-the-job traineeship.
-Together you will establish a study plan and suitable working hours.
+Together you will establish a study plan meet your trainer for the registered training organisation (RTO) and sign a training contract.
 You will also have access to a range of tools to help you through the traineeship and beyond.

 Hessel Group is committed to building a workplace culture that values diversity and inclusion.
 We highly encourage applications from people who identify as a part of the Australian Aboriginal and/or Torres Strait Islander community.

 Hessel GTO and the trainee must agree to a training contract and training plan before training can start.
 If the trainee is under 18, their parent or guardian must also agree.
 A training contract is a legally binding document that is agreed between Hessel GTO and the trainee.